-The respondent is a 30-year-old man from Afghanistan.
-He is trying to reach central Europe together with his friend a 31-year-old man and his friend’s cousin, a minor of 17 years.
-He explained that he and his fellow transit group members started in Bosnia and walked until they reached Gospic, Croatia from where they had bought some bus tickets in order to reach Zagreb to ask for asylum in the camp.
+The respondent, a 30-year-old man from Afghanistan, tried to reach central Europe together with his friend, a 31-year-old man and his friend’s cousin, a minor of 17 years.
+He explained that he and his fellow transit group members started in Bosnia and walked until they reached Gospic, Croatia from where they bought some bus tickets in order to reach Zagreb to ask for asylum in the camp.

-The morning of the 13th of August at 9 a.m. they were waiting for the bus in the bus station of Gospic.
-The bus was supposed to be arriving in only 3 minutes but a policewoman approached them just before the arrival of the bus.
-She was wearing a light blue police uniform with the Croatian flag sewed on it and the word “policija” written on it.
-The policewomen asked for the IDs of the respondent and his companions, IDs that they ironically do not possess anymore because some Croatian police officers had destroyed them in a previous pushback by what he described as Croatian police officers.
-He informed the policewoman about this and pleaded with her to let him and his friend get on the bus to ask for asylum at a camp in Zagreb.
+On August 13th at approximately 9 AM, they were waiting for the bus in the bus station of Gospic.
+The bus was supposed to arrive in just 3 minutes when a policewoman reportedly approached them just before the arrival of the bus.
+She was wearing a light blue police uniform with the Croatian flag sewn on it and the word “Policija” written on it.
+The policewomen asked for the IDs of the respondent and his companions.
+The respondent explained that they did not possess their IDs as they had been destroyed in a previous pushback by what he described as Croatian police officers.
+He informed the policewoman about this and pleaded with her to let him and his friend get on the bus so they could ask for asylum at a camp in Zagreb.

 “I said let me go please.
 I want asylum.
 You have a kind heart please.
 But she just said NO”.

-In the meantime, the bus had arrived and the driver asked the respondent if he was getting on it, but the policewoman answered instead saying that the three men were with her.
-When the respondent understood that he was not going to reach Zagreb he described that got a panic attack and fainted on the ground.
+In the meantime, the bus had arrived and the driver reportedly asked the respondent if he was boarding, but the policewoman answered instead saying that the three men were with her.
+When the respondent realised that he was not going to reach Zagreb, he recalled how he had a panic attack and fainted on the ground.

-He recalls waking up in what he believes is a police station.
-He described that he saw the Croatian flags and a policeman in a light blue uniform in front of him.
+He remembered waking up in what he believed was a police station.
+He described seeing Croatian flags and a policeman in a light blue uniform in front of him.
 He was alone in a room without his friends.
 When he woke up the police called a doctor.
-The respondent says that the doctor was very rude and was loudly talking to the policeman in Croatian.
-The respondent believes that the doctor was saying to the police that he had faked to faint and to deport him.
+The respondent said that the doctor was very rude and talked loudly in Croatian to the policeman.
+He suspected that the doctor told the police he had faked fainting and to deport him.

 “The doctor is saying: you lie.
 He is saying the police this migrant fake, deport deport”

-Then the policeman grabbed him by the arm and took him outside.
-Outside the police station, there was a white van in which the respondent was loaded.
-Inside of the vehicle, he found his friend and cousin that had been loaded in the van in the meantime.
+The policeman then reportedly grabbed him by the arm and took him outside the police station, where there was a white van in which the respondent was loaded.
+Inside the vehicle, he found his friend and cousin that had been loaded in the van earlier.

-Once loaded in the van, two policemen in light blue uniforms drove the respondent and his friends to Zeljava (Croatia) next to the border with Bosnia.
-It was a one-hour and a half drive approximately and the whole incident lasted a couple of hours.
+Once loaded in the van, two officers described as wearing light blue uniforms drove the respondent and his friends to Zeljava next to the border with Bosnia.
+It was approximately a 1.5-hour drive but the incident lasted a couple of hours.

-When they reached Zaljava the policemen ordered them to leave all their personal belongings on the ground.
+When they reached Zaljava, the policemen reportedly ordered them to leave all their personal belongings on the ground.
 They took all these objects including phones, power banks, money, and bags.
 When the personal belongings were on the ground they indicated the road to Bosnia, saying “go” with a hand gesture.

-The respondent wanted to take his phone quickly and run.
-But as he moved the police grabbed him by the shoulder taking out his gun.
+The respondent wanted to take his phone quickly and run but as he moved the police grabbed him by the shoulder and took out his gun.